 Students do not apply to the program, but take courses part-time and apply to graduate once all courses are completed.
 View courses.

 Tuition can be paid per course before each course starts throughout the duration of the program, or as a lump sum upfront.

-Students must have a computer with Internet access, Microsoft Office (Word and Excel), Microsoft Project (2003 or newer).
+Students must have a computer with Internet access, Microsoft Office (Word and Excel), Microsoft Project (2003-2013).
 Textbooks are optional for a small fee.

 - Software - approximately $40 per month (four months for full program)